What is Focal Therapy for Prostate Cancer?

 Choosing Between NanoKnife & HIFU: Key Factors

-Benefit NanoKnife Hifu
+Benefit NanoKnife HIFU

 Preservation of Nerves No heat damage; excellent for preserving erectile function Low risk, but heat may affect nearby structures